© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ynys-y-Borde Earthwork is a scheduled monument protected by Cadw under reference CM162.
 View the official record →

-Ynys-y-Borde Earthwork is a prehistoric enclosure located in Carmarthenshire, Wales.
+Ynys-y-Borde Earthwork is a prehistoric enclosure situated in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM162.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM162.

 Ynys-y-Borde Earthwork dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ynys-y-Borde Earthwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM162.